BeamMW/beam/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Feature title**
-Express the feature in a single and concise sentence
+Express the feature in a single concise sentence

 **Describe the current situation we have**
 Please bring in the relevant context: what are you suggesting to achieve vs what the current situation is.